Whole-House Water Filter Size Calculator

 Limitations:

-- Private wells should be tested regularly and after changes in taste, color, smell, flooding, repair, or land disturbance.
+- Private wells need testing and periodic retesting, especially after flooding, repairs, land disturbance, or changes in taste, color, or smell.

 Worked Examples:

-Worksheet error recovery.
-If every fixture row has zero flow, the summary switches to Check worksheet and reports that the peak fixture flow is zero.
-Add at least one positive simultaneous fixture before reading Sizing Ledger or Flow Headroom Map.
+If the worksheet is empty or every row has zero simultaneous flow, the summary changes to Check worksheet.
+Add at least one row with a fixture name, a nonnegative simultaneous count, and a positive fixture GPM before using Sizing Ledger or Flow Headroom Map.

 FAQ: